HazyResearch/deepdive/doc/doc/chunking.md

 ## Introduction

-In this document, we will describe an example application of [text chunking](http://www.cnts.ua.ac.be/conll2000/chunking/) using DeepDive.
+In this document, we will describe an example application of text chunking using DeepDive.
 This example assumes a working installation of DeepDive, and basic knowledge of how to build an application in DeepDive.
 Please go through the [example application walkthrough](doc/walkthrough.md) before preceding.

 Text chunking consists of dividing a text in syntactically correlated parts of words.
 For example, the sentence He reckons the current account deficit will narrow to only # 1.8 billion in September . can be divided as follows:

   [NP He ] [VP reckons ] [NP the current account deficit ] [VP will narrow ] [PP to ] [NP only # 1.8 billion ] [PP in ] [NP September ] .

 Text chunking is an intermediate step towards full parsing.
-It was the shared task for CoNLL-2000.
+It is the [shared task for CoNLL-2000](http://www.cnts.ua.ac.be/conll2000/chunking/).
 Training and test data for this task is derived from the Wall Street Journal corpus (WSJ), which includes words, part-of-speech tags, and chunking tags.

 In the example, we will predicate chunk label for each word.
 We include three inference rules, corresponding to logistic regression, linear-chain conditional random field (CRF), and skip-chain conditional random field.
 The features and rules we use are very simple, just to illustrate how to use multinomial variables and factors in DeepDive to build applications.